What do you love about this business and specifically about growing perennials?

-Why you work here (what you love about Weston Nurseries?)
+Why do you work here (what do you love about Weston Nurseries?)

 Even before we moved to Massachusetts (from southeastern CT), I was aware of Weston Nurseries due to the work done here to develop the PJM Rhododendrons and Weston’s azaleas.
 The company has been a leading presence in the horticulture industry for over 90 years, so that had a lot to do with the decision to come on-board.
 I was also excited by the opportunity to help Peter and the team build a new on-site growing operation, literally from the ground up.

-What you want to accomplish in your job?
+What do you want to accomplish in your job?

-2020 is all about proof of concept; that we could re-establish a growing operation here on-site and produce perennials which can compete with other nurseries with respect to quality and price.
-The aspiration is to grow perennials that are good enough to sell at our retail stores while increasing our profit margin, and to become their supplier of choice in the future.
+2020 is all about proof of concept; that we could re-establish a growing operation here on-site and produce perennials that can compete with other nurseries with respect to quality and price.
+The aspiration is to grow perennials that are good enough to sell at our retail stores while increasing our profit margin and to become their supplier of choice in the future.